 - Some kitties do best with a daily medication plus second medication for higher stress events (like veterinary visits).

-Behavior modification is our third step for addressing aggressive behaviors in cat.
+Behavior modification is our third step for addressing feline aggression.
 Easy steps can include:

 - Increasing the cat’s territory